 Potential lawyers need Juris Doctor (J.D.) degrees to practice law.
 The education path typically takes a total of seven years to complete, including four years of undergraduate coursework and three years of law school.
 After earning their J.D. degrees, lawyers must pass their state's bar exam and complete any other requirements necessary to be licensed before they can practice law.
 Some lawyers choose to specialize in a particular area of law by earning further degrees.

 A bachelor's degree is required for admission into law school.
-Although the American Bar Association (ABA) notes that there's no specific undergraduate major that best prepares aspiring lawyers for law school, it suggests that students complete coursework that stresses problem-solving, writing, critical reading, research, and oral communication.
+Although the American Bar Association (ABA) notes that there are no specific undergraduate majors that best prepares aspiring lawyers for law school, it suggests that students complete coursework that stresses problem-solving, writing, critical reading, research, and oral communication.
 Accordingly, students may consider completing courses in English, political science, business, economics, and mathematics.

 Juris Doctor (J.D.)
 Degree

 Admission to Juris Doctor (J.D.) degree programs is generally competitive.
 All ABA-approved law schools require applicants to sit for the Law School Admission Test (LSAT).
 Along with LSAT scores, admission is determined by an applicant's education, work experience, propensity for law, and general character.
 Some applicants may be required to sit for interviews and submit certified transcripts.

 J.D. degree programs typically take three years of full-time study to complete.
 The first year of law school usually focuses on general law courses, such as contracts, criminal law, and legal writing.
 In the final years, students usually develop a specialty, such as corporate or labor law.